 There is a conflict between the Environmental Information Regulations and the Local Land Charge Fee Regulations over the application of charges for some information provided as part of the land search.
-The issue remains unresolved and at the time of preparing the accounts , it is not known whether any of the charges previously levied may have to be challenged.
-It is not possible to quantity any costs which might have to be met from the Council's General Fund Balance.
+The issue remains unresolved and at the time of preparing the accounts, it is not known whether any of the charges previously levied may have to be challenged.
+It is not possible to quantify any costs which might have to be met from the Council's General Fund Balance.

-It is possible that a payment of up to £60,000 may be necessary to the County Council relating to highways work in the vicinity of Bobbingwoth Tip as a result of the Capital Scheme recently carried out there.
+It is possible that a payment may be necessary to the County Council relating to highways work in the vicinity of Bobbingworth Tip as a result of the Capital Scheme recently carried out there.
 It has yet to be established to what extent, if any, works will be necessary, however it is thought unlikely that the eventual outcome will exceed a payment of £50,000.

-45. CAPITAL COMMITMENTS
+46. CAPITAL COMMITMENTS

-There are no contracts where there remains a significant outstanding capital commitments at 31 March 2010.
+There are no contracts where there remains a significant outstanding capital commitment at 31 March 2010.

-46. CONTINGENT GAINS
+47. CONTINGENT GAINS